Toni Kroos has called time on his playing career after an unexpected swansong with Germany at UEFA Euro 2024 - © KIRILL KUDRYAVTSEV

 Training on a daily basis with the likes of Mark van Bommel and Bastian Schweinsteiger improved Kroos further, but it was another midfielder that would arguably have the greatest impact on Kroos’ career, and not in the way you might expect.

 Germany international Tim Borowski joined Bayern on a free transfer from Werder Bremen in summer 2008, pushing Kroos further down the pecking order.
-Yet the Bavarians were keen not to stifle the youngster’s encouraging development and, as they had done with Philipp Lahm at VfB Stuttgart six years previously, they sent Kroos on loan to Bayer Leverkusen in January 2009.
+Yet the Bavarians were keen not to stifle the youngster’s encouraging development and, as they had done with Philipp Lahm at VfB Stuttgart six years previously, they sent Kroos on an 18-month loan to Bayer Leverkusen in January 2009.

 Kroos was shown the way at Leverkusen by legendary coach Jupp Heynckes (l.), with the two reunited some years later in Munich. - imago images / Eduard Bopp

-It was a transfer that as good as confirmed Kroos was destined for the top.
 Under the tutelage of Jupp Heynckes, who would later also coach him at Bayern, the Greifswald native developed into one of the Bundesliga’s standout midfielders.
 One particularly fruitful five-game spell in 2009/10 brought five goals, four assists and consecutive Player of the Month awards from German football magazine kicker.

 Kroos ended that campaign with a hugely impressive nine goals and 12 assists in total, and a place in Germany’s final squad for the 2010 FIFA World Cup in South Africa, where he appeared in four of his team’s seven matches.

-He will likely never forget how important that spell at Leverkusen was, nor the impression Heynckes made on him as a coach.
 “I look at my career in stages,” Kroos later said in an interview with the German Football Federation (DFB).
 “Jupp Heynckes was the most important coach I had in the early stage of my career, both at Leverkusen and then in Munich too.
 It’s fair to say that it was after he arrived in Munich in 2011 that I started to be able to play at a high level consistently.”

 Kroos enjoyed a close relationship with Pep Guardiola (l.) during their year together at Bayern. - imago/Sportfoto Rudel